ThaliX9/ThaliX9/README.md

 - 👋 Hi, I’m @ThaliX9
 - 👀 I’m interested in Software Development and Project Management
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python but my specialty is Java and C++
-- 💞️ I’m looking to collaborate on web design and software applications
+- 💞️ I’m looking to collaborate on web design projects and software applications
 - 📫 How to reach me MrsCapellan@outlook.com
 - 😄 Pronouns: She/Her
 - ⚡ Fun facts: I flew a military cargo plane at 16 and was a sharpshooter in the military at 18.